brentvatne/resurge/README.markdown

 Rename the directory and try again? :p

-### Other commands
+### Commands

+- `resurge` will build and publish your app
+- `resurge --watch` will watch your directory for changes and publish them to surge automatically
 - `resurge --list` will show you apps you have deployed to surge.sh

-- `resurge --watch` will watch your directory for changes and publish them to surge automatically
+### Can I use xyz?

+- Install any npm package you want.
+Your project will have react/react-dom by default.
+- This uses Babel/Browserfiy, with [stage-3](https://babeljs.io/docs/plugins/preset-stage-3/) and [react](http://babeljs.io/docs/plugins/preset-react/) plugins.

 ### Sample starter app